Non-relativistic and Carrollian limits of Jackiw-Teitelboim gravity: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We have constructed the NR and Carrollian limits of the action of JT gravity and the corresponding boundary actions.
-The analysis in the bulk is done first by considering the NR and Carrollian limit of a BF action with gauge algebra (A)dS$_2\times \mathbb R$.
-Secondly, we construct a BF theory with gauge algebras given by the NH$^\pm$ and Carroll (A)dS$_2$.
-The Carroll analysis is easily done using the duality among NR and Carrollian symmetries.

-The second order theory in the bulk is constructed by considering a suitable expansion of the metric tensor up to order $1/c^2$.
-The NR and Carrollian limits of the bulk action are such that no divergent term appear in the expansion if we rescale the Newton's constant.
+We have constructed the NR and Carrollian limits of JT gravity theory and the corresponding boundary actions.
+The analysis in the bulk is done first by considering the NR and Carrollian limits of a BF action with gauge algebra (A)dS$_2\times \mathbb R$.
+Next, we have constructed BF theories with gauge algebras given by NH$^\pm$ and Carroll (A)dS$_2$.
+The Carrollian analysis is easily done using the duality \eqref{dualities} between NR and Carrollian symmetries.
+The he NR and Carrollian second order theories in the bulk are constructed by considering a suitable expansion of the metric tensor up to order $1/c^2$ and $c^2$, respectively.
+The actions are such that no divergent terms appear in the expansion if the Newton's constant is properly rescaled.
 This property is due to the fact that in two dimensions there are no divergent terms in the expansion of the Ricci scalar.
 This is a remarkably property that is in high contrast with its analogue in three and four space-time dimensions \cite{DePietri:1994je,VandenBleeken:2017rij,Hansen:2020pqs,Bergshoeff:2019ctr}.

-The boundary actions of the JT, NR and Carroll gravities have been obtained using the method of non-linear realisations and IHM.
-In particular, we have shown that this reproduces the Drinfeld-Sokolov reduction of $SL(2,\mathbb R)$ \cite{Drinfeld:1984qv,Polyakov:1989dm} that has been previously used in \cite{Saad:2019lba} to define boundary conditions of JT gravity in analogy to the three-dimensional gravity case \cite{Coussaert:1995zp}.
-The procedure has been generalized to the $SL(2,\mathbb R)\times \mathbb R$ and to the conformal description of NH$^{\pm}$ and extended Carroll (A)dS$_2$.
+The boundary actions associated to the NR and Carroll JT gravities have been obtained using the method of non-linear realisations and IHM.
+In particular, we have shown that this reproduces the Drinfeld-Sokolov reduction of $SL(2,\mathbb R)$ \cite{Drinfeld:1984qv,Polyakov:1989dm}, which has been previously used in \cite{Saad:2019lba} to define boundary conditions of JT gravity in analogy to the three-dimensional gravity case \cite{Coussaert:1995zp}.
+The procedure has been generalised to the case of the $SL(2,\mathbb R)\times \mathbb R$ algebra and the conformal descriptions of NH$_2^{\pm}$ and Extended Carroll (A)dS$_2$.
 This leads to the NR Schwarzian action \eqref{NRSchwarzian} and its complexification \eqref{ComplexNRSchwarzian}.
-We have also derived the corresponding conserved charges and the asymptotic symmetry of the theory, which is given by the twisted Warped Virasoro algebra \cite{Afshar:2019axx,Hofman:2014loa,Godet:2020xpk}.
+We have also derived the corresponding conserved charges and the asymptotic symmetry of these theories, which is given by the twisted Warped Virasoro algebra \cite{Afshar:2019axx,Hofman:2014loa,Godet:2020xpk}.
+Using the explicit form of the boundary gauge fields, we have reconstructed the fields in the bulk, which define Newton-Cartan \cite{Cartan:1923zea,Trautman:1963,Havas:1964zza,Kuenzle:1972zw,Kuchar:1980tw} and Carrollian structures \cite{Henneaux:1979vn,Duval:2014uoa}.